-Providing the information as requested on the application gives us an accurate picture of your project, which we use to determine if the project is appropriate for the Smithsonian and consistent with its mission and objectives.
+Providing the information requested on the application helps us determine if the project is appropriate for the Smithsonian and consistent with its mission and objectives.
 Institutional policies and procedures require that we have a complete understanding of all aspects of a project before Smithsonian participation can be considered.
 Each request to film at the Institution is reviewed on an individual basis, using information from the application and through discussions between the museum’s public affairs office and the filmmaker.

 The application also serves as the basis for preparing a contract.

 For information about filming at a particular museum or center, contact the appropriate public affairs office.

 For requests to film at multiple Smithsonian units, please call 202.633.2400.